EllianCarlos/EllianCarlos/README.md

 ### Hi there 👋

-I'm a web developer and master's student in Brazil.
+I'm a software engineer and student in Brazil.
 I am passionate about math, computers and science!
-I love to learn, teach e explora new things.
+I love to learn, teach e explore new things.
 I'm thrilled by the excitement of discovery.

 📫 If you want to reach me out, just e-mail me at `elliancarlos at gmail.com`.